Once a destination that flew under the tourist radar, savvy travellers have now clued into Budapest — or Boo-dah-pesht as the locals pronounce it.

 Traditional Hungarian fare of hearty goulash (more a soup than a stew), paprika chicken (served with a type of egg noodle called nokedli), and lángos (pastry topped with sour cream and cheese) mix with Jewish kosher cuisine, making for an exotic culinary adventure.

 Spend time at the splendid Central Market Hall — the largest indoor market in Budapest — and stock up on local produce on the ground floor before heading upstairs to Fakanál Restaurant for an authentic Hungarian feast in a relaxed environment.

-You may also need a second stomach for dessert because you won’t be able to resist the tempting pastry and cake shops you’ll wander past, such as Auguszt Cukrászda.
+You may also need a second stomach for dessert, because you won’t be able to resist the tempting pastries and cakes on offer at bakeries such as Auguszt Cukrászda.
 Taste the rétes (traditional strudel with various fillings) or kürtőskalács (baked sweet dough rolled in sugar).